JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 position in the house–knowing the servants as he did, and having the honour of the family at heart–would be safer to take as an assistant than any other person whom I could lay my hand on.
-I should have tried Mr. Blake as well–but for one obstacle in the way.
-HE saw the drift of my proceedings at a very early date; and, with his interest in Miss Verinder, any mutual understanding was impossible between him and me.
+I should have tried Mr. Blake as well–but for one obstacle in the way. _He_ saw the drift of my proceedings at a very early date; and, with his interest in Miss Verinder, any mutual understanding was impossible between him and me.
 I trouble your ladyship with these particulars to show you that I have